dwavesystems/dwave-ocean-sdk/docs/examples/pp_greedy.rst

    QPU samples before and after postprocessing with a steepest-descent solver.

-For reference, this execution had the following median energies for the sampleset before and after postprocessing, and for a running the classical solver directly on the problem, in which case it uses random samples to initiate its local searches.
+For reference, this execution had the following median energies before and after postprocessing, and for a running the classical solver directly on the problem, in which case it uses random samples to initiate its local searches.